BACKGROUND – MEET THE PEOPLE

 EIR Carolina Ceballos and host Ashoka Fellow Saskia Niño de Rivera

-Carolina, Vice President of AML-Compliance for Americas and Europe, WU Miami, partnered with Saskia Niño de Rivera and her Company Reinserta in Mexico DF, Mexico.
+Carolina, Vice President of AML-Compliance for Americas and Europe, Western Union, Miami, partnered with Saskia Niño de Rivera and her Company Reinserta in Mexico DF, Mexico.
 Saskia is fighting to change the current prison system, popularly known as the country’s ‘University of Crime.’
 Working with infants born in prison, adolescents who have committed serious crimes and at-risk populations, she is researching and changing the incentives and conditions that lead to a nation’s cycle of criminal activity.
 Carolina partnered with Reinserta to develop a strategic plan to help the organization define where it should concentrate its resources in order to increase its impact.
 She evaluated Reinserta’s current performance metrics to consider how they would need to evolve in order to help steer the organization towards becoming an auto-sustainable project.

 BROAD LESSONS & FINDINGS